-While the levels of evidence you will encounter when searching for evidence-based practice information will include secondary evidence and primary evidence.
+The levels of evidence you will encounter when searching for evidence-based practice information will include both secondary evidence and primary evidence.

 Quantitative research is used to generate numerical data or data that can be converted into numbers.
 Study types that are used in the health and medical field include: